kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   Not in Kubernetes.

-  A CSI driver may need to use a specific mount option to allow mounting the same volume with different SELinux context on the same node, which may have negative impact on memory, CPU or sockets.
+  A CSI driver may need to use a specific mount option to allow mounting the same volume with different SELinux label on the same node, which may have negative impact on memory, CPU or sockets.
 For example, NFS may require `nosharecache` mount option that disables sharing of caches between mounts of the same volume.